-To transfer funds to the Florida Prepaid College Program or the Florida Savings Program, the parent/guardian must establish an account with the Florida Prepaid College Board.
-Go to http://www.myfloridaprepaid.com/GardinerScholarship for more information on establishing an account.
-Once the account has been established, the parent/guardian of a Gardiner Scholarship recipient can request a transfer of the awarded funds to the established account by providing the required information.
+Scholarship Distributions to Florida Prepaid College or Florida Savings Program for more information on establishing an account.
+Once the account has been established, the parent/guardian of a FES-UA Program recipient can request a transfer of the awarded funds to the established account by providing the required information.
 See "Transfer to Florida Prepaid College & Savings Plan Form" on our website.